The Secretary of the Department of Juvenile Services oversees and manages the functions of the Department of Juvenile Services.

 Seema Gajwani

-Seema Gajwani is the Executive Director of the Communities Investment Initiative (CII).
+Seema Gajwani is the Executive Director of Safer Stronger Together.
 She most recently was Special Counsel for Juvenile Justice Reform and Chief of the Restorative Justice Program Section at the D.C.
 Office of the Attorney General.
 Prior to this position, Seema ran the Criminal Justice Program at the Public Welfare Foundation in Washington, D.C., funding efforts to improve criminal and juvenile justice systems across the country, with a focus on pretrial detention reform and prosecutorial culture change.
 Seema started her career as a trial attorney at the D.C.
 Public Defender Service representing juvenile and adult defendants for six years.
 She was chosen as a 2019 Obama Fellow for her work on restorative justice, and was awarded the ABA’s 2022 Crime Victim Attorney Award.
 Seema is a graduate of Northwestern University and the New York University School of Law.

 Evette Jackson